00dev-org/llmpal/README.md

 A CLI tool for interacting with Large Language Models (LLMs) for code modification and file generation.
 Built in Rust with support for multiple providers and models.
 It is designed to work well only on a small set of files, making small improvements step by step.
 In such tasks, it should work relatively well on inexpensive, open-weight models like qwen/kimi.

 > ⚠️ **llmpal modifies files directly**:
 > This tool overwrites files in place and may corrupt content.
 Always back up your files or use version control (e.g., git) before running the tool.

 > ⚠️ Always review code produced by LLM, it might contain bugs that might lead to data loss.

 > **Recommended workflow**:
 > - Make a commit before using llmpal
-> - Execute llmpal command
+> - Run the llmpal command
-> - Test changes and commit them if they are good
+> - Review and test the changes and commit them if they are good
-> - If changes are bad, revert them, improve the command, and try again
+> - If changes are bad, revert them, refine the command, and try again

 ## Features
 - Modify existing files (**restricted to those specified with the -f flag**) or create new files (**requires the -o flag**) using LLM instructions